 Salesforce Data Cloud is built to ingest high-volume, near real-time data from external systems.
 While native connectors cover many common sources, real-world implementations often require custom, programmatic ingestion.

-In this article, we’ll walk through a hands-on example of ingesting data programmatically into Salesforce Data Cloud using the Streaming Ingestion API.
+In this article, weβll walk through a hands-on example of ingesting data programmatically into Salesforce Data Cloud using the Streaming Ingestion API.
+The example is intentionally simple but realistic: ingesting device battery status events from an external system.

 Note: This article focuses only on the Streaming Ingestion API.
 Bulk Ingestion API will be covered separately.